 4. Lasers used in health care facilities as medical or therapeutic treatment shall meet the applicable ANSI recommendations and requirements for operation and control.
-For specific information, contact the LSO.
+As such they are not directly covered by this manual but rather by the applicable health care standards.
+For more information, contact the LSO.

-Section 4 - Warning Signs and Labels
+Section 4 - Warning Signs and Labels, Area Requirements